Using webhooks

 Overview

-Webhooks are an easy way to get proactive alerts or notifications on events that are happening asynchronously within Lob's architecture.
+Webhooks are an easy way to get proactive alerts or notifications on events that are happening within Lob, including the tracking events we receive from the USPS.
+(See full list of events here.)
 Some common use cases for integrating webhooks are:

 • Receiving notification of improperly submitted mailpieces that fail to be rendered by Lob.